Gain the knowledge and skills to help advance clinical psychological science.

 Detailed information about costs of attending UBC as a graduate student can be found on the Faculty of Graduate and Post Doctoral Studies website.

-The clinical program receives approximately 130 applications each year and typically makes offers of admission to four to seven students each year.
+The clinical program receives approximately 130 applications each year and typically makes offers of admission to five to eight students each year.
 The program encourages applications from qualified students from a diverse range of backgrounds and refrains from systematically excluding students on the basis of personal factors not relevant to probability of success in graduate school, including race, ethnic origin, gender, age, sexual orientation, religion, or physical disability.

 Admission to the Clinical program is highly competitive; preference is given to applicants who have demonstrated interest in the scientific basis of clinical psychology as well as practice.